Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 });
 ```

-Another way to **work around** the issue is to define the pattern as a string literal.
+Another way to **work around** the issue is to define the pattern as a string literal,
-As that kind can be trivially optimized.
+as that kind can be trivially optimized.
 This is naturally only relevant for simple patterns.
 For example: